What is a Professional Translation Process?

 Having checked the document against the TM (FAQs here), the translator will then work on the rest of the text, producing a first draft, or initial translation.

 Once the translation has been reviewed twice, we re-enter the text into the TM.
-This increases the size of the TM and ensures that future translations can be completed quicker and more efficiently.
+This increases the size of the TM and ensures that we can complete future translations quicker and more efficiently.

 By combining CAT software with traditional translation techniques, QuickSilver is able to speed up the translation process and guarantee a very high degree of accuracy.